ezraroi/Human-AI-Collab/output/concepts.md

 - Opens the door to emotional dependency, projection, and false intimacy.
 - Undermines authorship by positioning the AI as epistemic authority rather than interpretive material.
 - Increases vulnerability to PSB and is one half of the equation for Cognitive Dependency.
-- Must be avoided to prevent collapse into false interpersonal safety and to maintain the DTO stance required for transformation.
+- Must be avoided to reduce vulnerability to false interpersonal safety and to preserve the DTO stance that supports transformation.

 ### Mechanism
 - The user mistakes linguistic fluency for personhood.